Australian Outback Travel Tips

-It is most important to have supplies with you at all times.
+It is important to have supplies with you at all times.
 This will include plenty of drinking water, food and fuel.
-Always re-stock your supplies whenever possible to cover the large distances between towns or for any unexpected surprises.
+Always restock your supplies whenever possible to cover the large distances between towns and for any unexpected surprises.

 Driver Fatigue & Distraction

 Avoid driver fatigue to prevent any unnecessary accidents.
 Distances between towns can be up to 6 hours apart, so be prepared and well rested to ensure your safety.
 Make a rest stop or plan regular breaks at places of interest every two hours.
 Furthermore, share the driving with your travel companions.

 Keep distractions at a minimum while driving.
 If you need to change a CD or the radio station, have someone else do it for you, or safely pull off the road.

 Ensure you have detailed maps and a plan prior to setting off.
 Let someone know where you will be travelling, the time you are leaving and the day you expect to reach your destination.